Download eBooks & Wiring Diagrams (FREE)

 Fuego volcano erupting at sunset from Acatenango basecamp

-Onward hiking to Fuego Volcano, once you reach Acatenango’s basecamp, is popular.
-This is a 4 hour round trip strenuous hike and allows you to get up close and personal to Fuego volcano as she erupts.
+Onward hiking to Fuego Volcano is popular once you reach Acatenangoโ€™s base camp.
+This is a 4-hour round trip strenuous hike, allowing you to get up close and personal to Fuego volcano as it erupts.
 You get so close to Fuego that you can feel the earth shake below you during many of the larger eruptions

 Hiking Acatenango: Day Trip vs Overnight Hike

 The vast majority of travelers hiking Acatenango do so as an overnight hike.
 This allows you to witness Fuego volcano erupting at night.
 This is special because you can only see the red color lava stones at night.
-During the day, you won’t see any red color on Fuego.
+During the day, you wonโ€™t see any red color on Fuego.

 If you are interested in hiking Acatenango, and your budget allows, we highly recommend visiting Acatenango overnight and camping at basecamp.

-Can You Hike Acatenango Without A Tour Guide?
+Can You Hike Acatenango Without a Tour Guide?

 Acatenango Day Hike

-There is a ‘chicken bus’ stop right at the Acatenango trail head.
+A โ€˜chicken busโ€™ stop is at the Acatenango trailhead.
 All the official tour groups stop at this same stop.
-Simply find the right bus that passes through Acatenango and get off at the stop.
+Find the right bus that passes through Acatenango and get off at the stop.
 The trail to the summit of Acatenango is straightforward and well-worn.
 But using the offline Maps.me app can help you find the right path.
 The hike from the trailhead to the summit should take 6-8 hours.

 Acatenango Overnight Hike

-Acatenango Tour - Choosing The Right Tour Company
+Acatenango Tour โ€“ Choosing the Right Tour Company

 In this section, we break down everything you need to know about how to choose the right Acatenango tour company for you.

-Benefits Of Going With A Tour To Acatenango Volcano
+Benefits of Going With a Tour to Acatenango Volcano

 Although you pay more money to hike the same volcano and have the same views, going with a tour company offers several key benefits:

-1. Tent & Sleeping Gear | Many reputable tour companies will have their campsite already set up so you don’t need to carry your own tent and sleeping bag up to Acatenango base camp.
+1. Tent & Sleeping Gear | Many reputable tour companies will already have their campsite set up, so you donโ€™t need to carry your tent and sleeping bag to Acatenango base camp.

-1. Clothing & Hiking Gear | If you don’t have the proper cold weather clothing and hiking gear, it’s no problem.
-Tour companies often provide essential gear complimentary or for a small additional fee.
+2. Clothing & Hiking Gear | If you donโ€™t have the proper cold-weather clothing and hiking gear, itโ€™s no problem.
+Tour companies often provide complimentary essential gear or for a small additional fee.

-1. Food and Cooking | All the meals you will need will be bought and prepared for you.
-You may have to carry your own food, but they will provide the food for you and will prepare your hot meals at the campsite.
+3. Food and Cooking | All the necessary meals will be bought and prepared for you.
+You may have to carry your own food, but they will buy it for you and prepare your hot meals at the campsite.

-1. Convenient Transportation | Comfortable shuttle buses are provided from Antigua to the trailhead and back to Antigua.
+4. Convenient Transportation | Comfortable shuttle buses are provided from Antigua to the trailhead and back to Antigua.

-1. Social Atmosphere | Depending on the day you go, your hiking group might be anywhere from 5-20 people.
-We’ve found that bigger groups aren’t necessarily a bad thing as this allows you to socialize and bond with others over the hiking experience.
+5. Social Atmosphere | Depending on the day you go, your hiking group might be anywhere from 5 to 20 people.
+Weโ€™ve found that bigger groups arenโ€™t necessarily bad, allowing you to socialize and bond with others over the hiking experience.

-1. Support Local Economy | Tour groups almost always hire ONLY locals, who grew up in the surrounding villages.
+6. Support Local Economy | Tour groups almost always hire ONLY locals who grew up in the surrounding villages.
 They will be your tour guides, your driver, and porters.
-By choosing a tour company, you are helping to support these people who live on the very land that you are hiking through.
+By choosing a tour company, you are helping to support these people who live on the land you are hiking through.

-The Confusion When Choosing The ‘Best’ Acatenango Tour Company
+The Confusion When Choosing the โ€˜Bestโ€™ Acatenango Tour Company

-There are so many tour companies in Antigua that want to take you to Acatenango.
-And they all claim that they are ‘the best’.
-The best views, the best food, the best social atmosphere, and only supporting local economies.
+Many tour companies in Antigua want to take you to Acatenango.
+And they all claim that they are โ€˜the best.โ€™ The best views, the best food, the best social atmosphere, and only supporting local economies.

 So it can be confusing as to which tour company is the best for you.